 No further details are provided on how the average ethoxylation degree is determined for a substance.
 ECHA understands that the average ethoxylation degree for a substance is determined by the relative proportion of constituents of different ethoxylation degrees.
 In these circumstances, the potential variations in the carbon chain length of constituents bearing the same number of ethoxylate groups do not interfere with the determination of the ethoxylation degree of the substance.
-The average ethoxylation degree of the substance, and therefore its membership in this category, appears to be solely dependent on the average ethoxylation degree is taken into account for category membership, without consideration of the distribution of the ethoxylation amongst constituents of different carbon chain length, a considerable compositional variability is possible within the applicability domain.
+The average ethoxylation degree of the substance, and therefore its membership in this category, appears to be solely dependent on the average ethoxylation degree of its constituents.
+Since only the average ethoxylation degree is taken into account for category membership, without consideration of the distribution of the ethoxylation amongst constituents of different carbon chain length, a considerable compositional variability is possible within the applicability domain.